AnudSaud/Step-2-Creating-a-Snap-in-With-DevRev-SDK-/README.md

 3. Create a timeline entry with the specified keyword.
 4. The owner will receive a notification if the keyword is detected.

-## Screenshot or Demonstration

-(Include a screenshot of the notification received or a short gif demonstrating the snap-in in action.)

 ## Code

 The code for the snap-in is located in `hello-world-snapin.js`.